-The Connecticut Green Bank (the "Green Bank") was established in July 2011 under Title 16, Sec.
+The Connecticut Green Bank (the Green Bank) was established in July 2011 under Title 16, Sec.
 16-245n of the General Statutes of the State of Connecticut as the successor entity of the Connecticut Clean Energy Fund.
 The Green Bank, a component unit of the State of Connecticut, was created to promote energy efficiency and investment in renewable energy sources in accordance with a comprehensive plan developed by it to foster the growth, development and commercialization of renewable energy sources and related enterprises and stimulate demand for renewable energy and deployment of renewable energy sources which serve end-use customers in the State.
-The Green Bank constitutes the successor agency to Connecticut Innovations Incorporated (CI), a quasi-public agency of the State of Connecticut, for the purposes of administering the Clean Energy Fund in accordance with section 4-38d of the Connecticut General Statutes and therefore the net position of such fund were transferred to the newly created CGB as of July 1, 2011.
-Pursuant to Connecticut General Statute 4-38f, CGB is within CI for administrative purposes only.
+The Green Bank constitutes the successor agency to Connecticut Innovations Incorporated (CI), a quasi-public agency of the State of Connecticut, for the purposes of administering the Clean Energy Fund in accordance with section 4-38d of the Connecticut General Statutes and therefore the net position of such fund was transferred to the newly created Green Bank as of July 1, 2011.